 Getting a DUI conviction can severely affect every aspect of your life for a decade or more.
-While many people understand that it can affect their car insurance or ability to get a job, many don’t realize that it can change your ability to visit other countries.
-Depending on the current status of your driving record, it can be impossible to cross the Mexican border with a DUI.
+While people know that it can affect their car insurance or chances of getting a job, many don’t realize that it can change your ability to visit other countries.
+Depending on the current status of your driving record, it can be impossible to cross the Mexican border if you have a DUI.

 A DUI on your record can affect you whether you’re coming into the U.S. from Mexico or crossing from California into Mexico.
-This is one reason why it is important to have a skilled DUI attorney at your side if you’ve been charged with a drunk driving offense.
-Even if you’ve already received a DUI conviction, a DUI attorney may be able to help you expunge your record so which may let you travel more freely.
+Work with a skilled Los Angeles DUI lawyer if you’ve been charged with a drunk driving offense.
+A lawyer could help expunge your record, which may allow you to travel more freely.
+Call the Los Angeles DUI Attorney today to schedule a free consultation.

-Generally speaking, the U.S. only prevents individuals from entering if they have committed a serious or morally reprehensible crime.
-The specific crimes, as well the general guidelines border agents are required to follow, are outlined in the Immigration and Nationality Act (INA).
-The specifically named crimes include:
+The U.S. generally only prevents individuals from entering if they have committed a serious or morally reprehensible crime.
+The specific crimes and general guidelines border agents are required to follow are outlined in the Immigration and Nationality Act (INA).

 - Sexual assault